Up to CHF 99

 Topical minoxidil is available as an over-the-counter solution or foam and is applied directly to the scalp.
 In Switzerland, various products are approved, including Alopexy (2% and 5%), Neocapil (2% and 5%), and Minoxidil Leman (2% and 5%).
 [8] These are available in pharmacies without prescription.

-Efficacy depends on whether your scalp possesses a certain enzyme in sufficient quantity that converts minoxidil into its active form.
-This enzyme is called sulfotransferase (SULT1A1) and is located in hair follicles.
-[4] This enzyme's activity varies greatly individually.
+The activity of this enzyme varies greatly between individuals.
 In a study with 120 patients, 40.8 percent had low enzyme activity in the scalp.
 [4] These people respond less well to topical minoxidil.
-Additionally, only about 1.4 percent of applied minoxidil is actually absorbed into the scalp under normal conditions.
+In addition, only about 1.4 percent of applied minoxidil is actually absorbed into the scalp under normal conditions.

 The original solution often contains propylene glycol, which frequently causes skin irritation.
 The foam formulation is propylene glycol-free and is significantly better tolerated, especially for sensitive skin.
 [1] The foam also dries faster and is easier to apply.
 Studies show that 5 percent foam is equivalent in efficacy to the 2 percent solution.